 Don’t Get Glutened!
 Use These 35 Strategies to Protect Yourself

 Getting glutened sucks and it happens far too often.
 Gluten is a tricky sneaky little particle that finds its way into many things we use every day.
-It can wreak havok for those sensitive to it, so it's crucial to know how to protect yourself and your family from it.
-If you (or a family member) have gluten sensitivities, Celiac disease, or any autoimmune disease, you’re likely spending a lot of time and energy avoiding gluten.
-In this post, I’ll answer a few common "glutened" questions and give you 35 actionable approaches for keeping the gluten out.
+Thus, it can wreak havok for those sensitive to it, so it's crucial to know how to protect yourself and your family from it.
+If you (or a family member) have gluten sensitivities, Celiac disease, or any autoimmune disease, you’re likely spending a lot of time and energy avoiding it.
+In this post, I’ll answer a few common questions on the topic and give you 35 actionable approaches for keeping the gluten out.

 **Just a quick heads up- this post contains affiliate links which means if you click on them and buy something, I will earn a small commission (at no additional cost to you) to help continue maintaining this site.

-Let’s first define “glutened”.
-This simply means accidental ingestion of gluten resulting in undesirable symptoms because of a gluten allergy like Celiac Disease or a gluten sensitivity.
-It's also referred to as a "gluten-attack" or "gluten poisoning," among other things.
+Let’s first define this word which isn't a proper word but more of an expression.
+It simply means accidental ingestion of gluten resulting in undesirable symptoms because of a gluten allergy like Celiac Disease or a sensitivity.
+It's also referred to as being "glutenized," having a "gluten-attack" or "gluten poisoning," among other things.

 What is Cross-Contact?